 After a couple of years of confining themselves within the four walls of their homes in the COVID era, Victorians are now more than ready to explore the world outside–and what better place to start than our very own Victoria?
+Discover our list of the top 5 best hidden camping spots in Victoria.

 With social distancing still a norm and implemented as a precautionary practice, people are now more geared towards travelling to offbeat places or scenic camping spots that are less crowded and offer more of a tranquil respite than a maddening bustle.